-The written terms of reference of the committee are reviewed annually.
+The written terms of reference of the committee are reviewed annually, with any proposed changes submitted to the board for approval.
 During the year under review, all remuneration policies were reviewed by the committee to ensure that the policies remained appropriate for the business, and aligned with the principles of both King IV and the Companies Act.
+There were no changes to the terms of reference for EYE 2019.